 “The voice is inextricably tied to one’s personality, so letting students feel comfortable with each other and with me enables them to use that instrument to their full capacity.” –Choir Director Mike McGaghie

 Strong choirs are known for their music, not their silence.
 But singing in Macalester’s Concert Choir takes more than simply hitting the right notes.
-As Mac’s new choir director Mike McGaghie has settled into his first year on campus, he’s been working on helping his students listen—and in the process, connect with the music and each other.
+As Mac’s choir director Mike McGaghie has been working on helping his students listen—and in the process, connect with the music and each other.

 “One of my major goals is to teach students how to use their ears,” says McGaghie, who conducts both the Concert Choir and the Highland Camerata.
 “When they listen with real awareness, they learn a lot about ensemble, the voice, and musical styles from different eras.
 They learn about cooperation, about give and take.”